 Hiraraden Haienkyo is modeled on a particularly famous mirror included in the historical relics stored in the Shoso-in national treasure house in Nara, Japan.
 It is an expression of the beauty of mother-of-pearl work using ink.
 This ink is mainly used for artistic appreciation.

-In 1739, the sixth-generation head of Kobaien, Matsui Motoyasu, had the opportunity to interact with ink stick manufacturers from the Qing dynasty in Nagasaki concerning ink stick production methods.
-He learned a great deal from the manufacturers and came to produce a fine ink of an even higher quality.
+In 1739, the sixth-generation head of Kobaien, Matsui Motoyasu, had the opportunity to interact with sumi ink stick manufacturers from the Qing dynasty in Nagasaki concerning sumi ink stick production methods.
+He learned a great deal from the manufacturers and came to produce a fine sumi ink of an even higher quality.

-Kobaien’s ink stick production method
+Kobaien’s Sumi Ink Stick production method

 The soot that gathers on the lids is collected.